 If we consider that the majority of LiDAR users, the main objective is the generation of a DTM (Digital Terrain Model), Global Mapper offers a sufficient collection of terrain analysis tools, including volume calculation; Cut and fill optimization; Generation of contour lines; Watershed delineation; And analysis of lines of vision.

-Being able to generate a greater availability of data from a denser point cloud defines a new path towards the new way of processing LiDAR data.
-The analysis of the patterns in the geometric structure of adjacent points can lead to the delineation of constructed models, represented as three-dimensional polygons; electrical lines or cables passing on the ground, represented as three-dimensional lines; as well as points of trees, derived from the collective structure of points classified as high vegetation.
+Being able to generate greater data availability from a denser point cloud defines a new path towards the new way of processing LiDAR data.
+The analysis of the patterns in the geometric structure of adjacent points can lead to the delineation of constructed models, represented as three-dimensional polygons; power lines or cables passing over the ground, represented as three-dimensional lines; as well as tree points, derived from the collective structure of points classified as elevated vegetation.
 Global Mapper's vector extraction tools also include a custom extraction option with which 3D lines and polygons can be generated following a series of profile views that are perpendicular to a predefined path.
 This tool can be used to create an accurate three-dimensional model of any elongated structure, such as the edge of a sidewalk on a street.

 David's conclusion is obvious.
-Having data is not everything when working with LiDAR; Having a tool with which to process them in a practical way, is what potentiates the use of this technology.
+Having data is not everything when working with LiDAR; Having a tool with which to process them in a practical way is what enhances the use of this technology.

 It is curious that the last time I saw this application was in 2011, With the 11 version.
-I already did work with LiDAR but it was depressing in the consumption of resources, I stopped seeing it from the version 13 where that capacity improved a little.
-It's a matter of downloading and testing it, because this 18 version seems to me one of the best alternatives of low cost software that does almost everything that could be required to operate LiDAR data.
+I was already doing work with LiDAR but it was somewhat depressing in the consumption of resources, I stopped watching from the version 13 where that ability improved a bit.
+It's a matter of downloading and testing it, as this version 18 seems to me to be one of the best low-cost software alternatives that does almost everything that could be required to operate LiDAR data.

 go to Global Mapper